 Add the steamed mini kozhukattais and mix well.

-Add grated coconut, cooked dal (if little water is there, no probleand mix gently.
+Add grated coconut, cooked dal, turmeric and mix gently.